-Son of the Rev. Dr. F. Luke Wiseman, he was Managing Editor of the Methodist Recorder from 1934 until his death in 1952.
+Born on 4 January 1895, the son of the Rev. Dr. F. Luke Wiseman.
+He was Managing Editor of the Methodist Recorder from 1934 until his death in 1952.
 He was described as 'something of a rebel' whose 'dissatisfaction with institutional Christianity ... led him, under the influence of the Rev. Cecil Rose, to identify himself with the Oxford Group'.
 In St. Albans he was a member of the city Council and chairman of the local Liberal Party.
 He was also a county councillor.
 His concern for young people was manifest in the special interest he took as a magistrate in the work of the Juvenile Court and in his voluntary work as a youth leader in the Marlborough Road Methodist Church.
 Having attended the General Conference of the American Methodist Church, he eagerly fostered Anglo-American Methodist relationships.
 He died suddenly on 1 October 1952.

 'There was an honesty and directness in the work of Frederick Daniel Wiseman which won the respect and, indeed, the affection of his associates..
 In spite of a natural reserve, dignity and courage strengthened his sensitive soul… Life was to him a trusteeship and much of his leisure was devoted to the service of youth.
 As chairman of a juvenile court he stressed the importance of right relationships between parent and child, and often followed up the findings of the court with closer contacts and friendly personal supervision.'